-Poor clinical control, frequent exacerbations in past year, ever admission to critical care for asthma, low FEV, exposure to cigarette smoke, high dose medications
+Poor clinical control, frequent exacerbations in past year, ever admission to critical care for asthma, low FEV1, exposure to cigarette smoke, high dose medications

-Any exacerbation should prompt review of maintenance treatment to ensure that it is adequate to reduced risk of exacerbations65.
+Any exacerbation should prompt review of maintenance treatment to ensure that it is adequate

+† By definition, an exacerbation in any week makes that an uncontrolled asthma week to achieve and maintain control for prolonged periods64 with due regard to the safety of treatment, potential for adverse effects, and the cost of treatment required to achieve this goal.
+Therefore, the assessment of asthma control should include not only control of the clinical manifestations (symptoms, night waking, reliever use, activity limitation, lung function), but also control of the expected future risk to the patient such as exacerbations, accelerated decline in lung function, and side-effects of treatment.
+In general, the achievement of good clinical control of asthma leads to reduced risk of exacerbations65.
 However, certain patients may continue to experience exacerbations in spite of adequate interval control.
 Smokers are less likely to achieve control and remain at risk of exacerbations66.
 It should be noted that inhaled glucocorticosteroids both improve clinical control and reduce future risk, but some pharmacological agents are more effective in improving features of clinical control, while others are relatively more effective at reducing exacerbations.
 Thus, for some patient phenotypes, treatment may be selected to address the predominant problem.